tanisha0710-ui/PMUY-AI/README.md

 ---

+Note- This is based on our final data file which we have uploaded in the data folder as [pmuy_data_compressed.csv.gz](https://github.com/tanisha0710-ui/PMUY-AI/blob/1bff9e01a15f4abfec2ce02f83a4584722ceee5a/data/pmuy_data_compressed.csv.gz)
-Note- This is our old colab file {We have attached the pdf for codes and output (colab) under folder Notebook with file - [Test_Repo.ipynb-Colab.pdf](https://github.com/tanisha0710-ui/PMUY-AI/blob/c45f9f8cbbb0fa8b9d7da7fc924565d16d97073a/notebooks/Test_Repo.ipynb%20-%20Colab.pdf)
+This is our final colab file {We have attached the pdf for codes and output (colab) under folder Notebook with file - [Test_Repo_Final.ipynb-Colab.pdf](https://github.com/tanisha0710-ui/PMUY-AI/blob/1bff9e01a15f4abfec2ce02f83a4584722ceee5a/notebooks/Test_Repo_Final.ipynb%20-%20Colab.pdf)
 .
+This pdf shows how we added the results fom Colab to Github

+The below represents the test files we had for our csv file taken from google drive(using gdown: which could not reproduce the entire repo for review.)
+{-This is our old colab file {We have attached the pdf for codes and output (colab) under folder Notebook with file - [Test_Repo.ipynb-Colab.pdf](https://github.com/tanisha0710-ui/PMUY-AI/blob/c45f9f8cbbb0fa8b9d7da7fc924565d16d97073a/notebooks/Test_Repo.ipynb%20-%20Colab.pdf)
-Also this pdf shows how we added the results fom Colab to Github Now, this is is our updated file (it includes colab codes that we used to run our codes and ity also has the output for the same ) and we have added it under folder notebook named [Test_Repo_2.ipynb-Colab.pdf](https://github.com/tanisha0710-ui/PMUY-AI/blob/75be2293f5d24aad3cffc930b6bc977b8a2fb76a/notebooks/Test_Repo_2.ipynb%20-%20Colab.pdf)
+.
+Also this pdf shows how we added the results fom Colab to Github Now, this is is our updated file (it includes colab codes that we used to run our codes and ity also has the output for the same ) and we have added it under folder notebook named [Test_Repo_2.ipynb-Colab.pdf](https://github.com/tanisha0710-ui/PMUY-AI/blob/75be2293f5d24aad3cffc930b6bc977b8a2fb76a/notebooks/Test_Repo_2.ipynb%20-%20Colab.pdf)}

 ## Team